kw7oe/kw7oe.github.io/content/posts/deploying-elixir-phoenix-release-to-production.md

 Protocol 'inet_tcp': the name appname@hostname seems to be in use by another Erlang node
 ```

-To overcome this issue, we need to either repeatedly try to start the
+To overcome this issue, we need to either:

-application until there is no error faced or ensure that the application is
+- Repeatedly try to start the application until there is no error faced.
-stopped before we run the start command.
+- Or, ensure that the application is stopped before we run the start command.

 ## Replacing old release with new release will cause `bin/app` command not working expectedly
 That's not the only thing we need to overcome.
 Another tricky one would be, if